anshuldec7/HackerRank_10_Days_of_Statistics/README.md

 # HackerRank_10_Days_of_Statistics
-Solutions of 10 Days of Statistics
+### Solutions of 10 Days of Statistics
+Python 3 solutions